sjmikler/on-pruning-methods-for-neural-networks/README.md

 `run.py` is parsing the experiments and launching a Module to do its work.
 Path to the module should be specified as a parameter `Module` in default config of experiment definition.
 Before Module starts doing what it is supposed to do, experiments will be parsed and there are a few tricks to it.

-## Fancy parsing with `eval`
+## Fancy parsing with `parse`

-> **WARNING**: `eval` is considered unsafe - if someone has access to your experiment definition, they can run malicious code
+> **WARNING**: Python's `eval` is considered unsafe - if someone has access to your experiment definition, they can run malicious code

 All values for experiments can be specified explicitly in `experiment.yaml` as a number, string, dictionary or list, e.g. `sparsity: 0.9`, but there are some tricks that can simplify longer and complicated experiments.
 Fancy parsing allows you to execute python code during parsing.
-To do this, you need to type `eval` in the beginning of a parameter value.
+To do this, you need to type `parse` in the beginning of a parameter value.
 With this, you can do really cool tricks.

 #### Tricks:

-1. `odd_name: eval '\'.join([directory, Name])` will run real Python code and the result will be saved as `odd_name`.
-Code will be executed using `eval` function with variable scope from current experiment.
+1. `odd_name: parse '\'.join([directory, Name])` will run real Python code and the result will be saved as `odd_name`.
+Code will be executed using `parse` function with variable scope from current experiment.
 In special case, if `directory` is fancy-parsed too, `directory` should be resolved before `odd_name`.
 Default config values can be fancy-parsed too, but they are resolved at the end.

-2. `sparsity: eval 0.5 * E[-1].sparsity` will be parsed as half of the `sparsity` value from the previous experiment in the experiment Queue.
-This works, because before running `eval`, list `E` is added to the scope and this allows access to previous experiments.
+2. `sparsity: parse 0.5 * E[-1].sparsity` will be parsed as half of the `sparsity` value from the previous experiment in the experiment Queue.
+This works, because before running `parse`, list `E` is added to the scope and this allows access to previous experiments.

 3. You can access values from nested dictionaries using `.` or standard indexing: